Chapter 3

 Heuristics

-The min-max algorithm uses a heuristic score to make decisions.
+The minimax algorithm uses a heuristic score to make decisions.
 This score is defined by a crafted heuristic and is not automatically learned by the algorithm.
 If we have a specific game state, every possible valid outcome of a move from that state will be a child node in the game tree.

 Minimax algorithm

-Try beat the AI at Connect Four
+Try to beat the AI at Connect Four

 Play Connect Four